j611062000/backend_rr_poc/README.md

 ```
 ---
 ### Round-Robin
-I use 3 kind of information to implement round-robin.
+I use 3 kind of information below to implement round-robin.
+All the RR related logic are under `class RoundRobin` inside `routing_api/util.py`.
+For the core RR logic, please refer to the function `get_instance_index`, and I put more explanation there.

 1. resp_time_stat: list[int] = []
    - record the latest response time (ms) for each service.
 For ex: [1,10,11] means the response time are 1,10,11 ms individually of service 0,1,2